rookasrudzianskas/boomx/CONTRIBUTING.md

 ### Acknowledging contributions

 We welcome contributions from everyone, and consider all forms of contribution equally valuable.
 This includes code, bug reports, feature requests, and documentation.
-We use [All Contributors](https://allcontributors.org/) to maintain a list of all the people who have contributed to Cog.
+We use [All Contributors](https://allcontributors.org/) to maintain a list of all the people who have contributed to BoomX.

 To acknowledge a contribution, add a comment to an issue or pull request in the following format: